4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 There are lots of things to do in Galle Fort.
 It’s an oasis of calm full of pretty colonial-style buildings and picturesque streets full of shops and restaurants.

-There’s even a couple of small beaches to take a dip and get some respite from the heat.
+There are even a few small beaches to take a dip and get some respite from the heat.

 The best time to walk the Galle seafront ramparts is first thing in the morning or at sunset.

-This is because there is no protection of the sun here, so it can get really hot when walking the circuit.
+This is because there is no protection from the sun here, so it can get really hot when walking the circuit.

 Self-guided walk Galle Fort